 Roaming is a Community Interest Company

+To roam is to move forward without a specific destination.
 Roaming's official goal is "to carry on creative activities that benefit the community and in particular (without limitation) people who find themselves in some way disadvantaged, excluded or vulnerable."
 Our values are really our common ground: confidentiality, integrity, fairness, respect for the values and culture of others, the withholding of judgement, inclusivity, flexibility, and equity in relationships.

 In many respects, Roaming is a research project.
 We are finding what happens when one particular group, under particular conditions, tries be fair and open with one another.
 Roaming raises many questions, both broad questions about what art is and does, and more immediate ones about exhibitions, reproduction rights, monetary values, sales, and storage.

-We are grateful to Loughborough University and the Arts and Humanities Research Council for their support of our work on some of these broader questions, which lie slightly outside the framework of Roaming Penzance.
+We are grateful to Loughborough University and the Arts and Humanities Research Council for their support of our work on research questions which lie slightly outside the framework of Roaming Penzance.